rwieruch/blog_robinwieruch_content/webpack-advanced-setup-tutorial.md

 {{% chapter_header "Webpack Merge Configuration" "webpack-merge-configuration" %}}

 At the moment, your Webpack configuration files for development and production share lots of common configuration.
-What if we would be able to extract the common configuration to a sperate yet commonly used file and only choose extra specific configuration based of the development and production?
+What if we would be able to extract the common configuration to a separate yet commonly used file and only choose extra specific configuration based on the development and production?
 Let's do it by adjusting our *package.json* file:

 {{< highlight javascript "hl_lines=4 5" >}}
 {